People Solicit Our Opinion On Their "Am I The Jerk?" Stories

 UPDATE 1: It has been four months.
 I am now almost seven months pregnant and expecting a baby girl.

 After everything happened I tried going low contact with my family.
 I didn’t want to deal with their drama and chose to instead focus on my pregnancy.
 That didn’t last long because my brother showed up at my door a few days after the dinner with his suitcase.
+He needed some time to work things out and I was happy to give him a place to stay while he did.

 My sister-in-law and other family members began calling both of us nonstop during this time.
 They were begging my brother to talk to his wife.
 Eventually, she convinced him that it was all a joke that just went horribly wrong.
 I knew this was total nonsense and that she was lying.

-My brother seemed so lost and broken without her though.
-He went back home after staying with me for only a short time.
 Before he left I talked to him about everything and told him all my concerns.
 He said that he loves his wife and this was all just a misunderstanding.
 He told me I was cruel for holding a joke gone wrong against her and that we both need to get over it.
+I couldn’t force him to listen to reason so I just let him go.

 After he left I went back on low contact with most of my family and have been much happier since.
 I realized after reading the comments on my previous post exactly how toxic my family is.
 I decided to focus on the people in my life that were truly there to support me and my baby.
+My parents keep trying to contact me but it has become less frequent lately.

 Yesterday I received news that many of you had predicted.
 My sister-in-law is now pregnant.
 I found out when I received an invitation to her upcoming gender reveals zoom party in my email.

 I haven’t responded yet and I haven’t heard any news from any family other than the invitation.
 I’m torn between laughing hysterically and crying for my brother.
+I truly don’t know what to think.

 UPDATE 2: My brother and SILs gender reveal zoom party took place today.
 For the last few weeks, I had been debating on if I should attend or not.
 I had been doing well with being in no contact with most of my family but I couldn’t seem to let go of the feeling that I was being selfish and not supportive of my brother.